microspectrometer/dev-kit-2020/firmware/README-firmware.md

                 - [x] system test GetBridgeLED
                 - [x] system test SetBridgeLED
         - [ ] SpiMasterInit
+            - has the iom32p.h file changed?
+PORTB2 instead of
+              PB2?
+No, hasn't changed...
+So when was PB2 ever defined?
+            - [ ] create SpiMaster lib
+            - [ ] rename registers in SpiSlave lib to use SpiS
+            - [ ] rename bit index type from lib_pin to lib_bit
+                - pin is confusing with PIN register
+                - pin is also confusing with numbered things like LED0 -- bit makes it more obvious that LED0 is high level, so bit for LED0 is not necessarily bit 0
+            - [ ] pull common SPI functions out of SpiSlave.h
+              into a common SPI lib
+                - should I have just made SpiM Spi also?
+                - is there *ANY* case where spim and spis registers or bits would conflict? if not, then do it, make them all spis and move them to a common place, SpiCommon or SpiBase
             - once this is setup, I can send commands to the sensor
             - control the sensor LEDs